databricks/terraform-provider-databricks/docs/resources/table.md

 The following arguments are required:

 * `name` - Name of table relative to parent catalog and schema.
-Change forces new resource.
+Change forces creation of a new resource.
 * `catalog_name` - Name of parent catalog
 * `schema_name` - Name of parent Schema relative to parent Catalog
 * `table_type` - Distinguishes a view vs. managed/external Table. `MANAGED`, `EXTERNAL` or `VIEW`
 * `storage_location` - URL of storage location for Table data (required for EXTERNAL Tables.
-For Managed Tables, if the path is provided it needs to be a Staging Table path that has been generated through the Sttaging Table API, otherwise should be empty)
+For Managed Tables, if the path is provided it needs to be a Staging Table path that has been generated through the Staging Table API, otherwise should be empty)
 * `data_source_format` - External tables are supported in multiple data source formats.
 The string constants identifying these formats are `DELTA`, `CSV`, `JSON`, `AVRO`, `PARQUET`, `ORC`, `TEXT`
 * `view_definition` - (Optional) SQL text defining the view (for `table_type == "VIEW"`)
 * `storage_credential_name` - (Optional) For EXTERNAL Tables only: the name of storage credential to use.
 This cannot be updated